ozluna/EcoShop/README.md

 ## **Acknowledgements**

 In the process of finishing this website I used many resources, mainly; MDN web docs, W3Schools, Stack Overflow.
-Youtube channels such as Travers media, online resources [goalkicker](https://goalkicker.com), code institute videos and last but not least my mentor and tutors help.
+Youtube channels, online resources , code institute videos and last but not least my mentor and tutors help.